cortexproject/cortex/docs/configuration/arguments.md

    Deprecated.
 New ingesters always write "normalised" tokens to the ring.
 Normalised tokens consume less memory to encode and decode; as the ring is unmarshalled regularly, this significantly reduces memory usage of anything that watches the ring.

    Cortex 0.4.0 is the last version that can *write* denormalised tokens.
-Cortex 0.5.0 and later will always *write* normalised tokens, although it can still *read* denormalised tokens written by older ingesters.
+Cortex 0.5.0 and above always write normalised tokens.

-   It's perfectly OK to have a mix of ingesters running denormalised (<= 0.4.0) and normalised tokens (either by using `-ingester.normalise-tokens` in Cortex <= 0.4.0, or Cortex 0.5.0+) during upgrades.
+   Cortex 0.6.0 is the last version that can *read* denormalised tokens.
+Starting with Cortex 0.7.0 only normalised tokens are supported, and ingesters writing denormalised tokens to the ring (running Cortex 0.4.0 or earlier with `-ingester.normalise-tokens=false`) are ignored by distributors.
+Such ingesters should either switch to using normalised tokens, or be upgraded to Cortex 0.5.0 or later.

 - `-ingester.chunk-encoding`